Songbird (character): JLA/Avengers

 Screaming Mimi appears in JLA/Avengers as a brainwashed minion of Krona.

 Avengers Forever

-An alternate timeline variant of Songbird who joined the Avengers appears in Avengers Forever.
+An alternate timeline version of Songbird who joined the Avengers appears in Avengers Forever.

 Marvel Zombies

-A zombified alternate universe variant of Songbird from Earth-2149 appears in the one-shot Marvel Zombies: Dead Days.
+A zombified alternate universe version of Songbird from Earth-2149 appears in the one-shot Marvel Zombies: Dead Days.

 Old Man Logan

-An alternate universe variant of Songbird from Earth-807128 appears in Old Man Hawkeye.
+An alternate universe version of Songbird from Earth-807128 appears in Old Man Hawkeye.
 This version is a former member of the Thunderbolts who quit the team after they killed the Avengers and became a nun at the Sanctuary of the Silent Sisterhood.